mcurto/eDNA_Metagenomics/README.md

-# eDNA Metagenomics: Scripts and codes used in Curto et al.
+# eDNA Metagenomics: Scripts and codes used in Curto, M., Veríssimo, A., Santos, C. D., Riccioni, G., Ribeiro, F., Jentoft, S., Alves, M. J., Gante, H. F. (in prep.)
+Improving whole biodiversity monitoring with eDNA metagenomics.

-Here we present all the scripts and codes used by Curto et al. XXXX.
-In this manuscript, Illumina shot gun sequencing data was produced for environmental DNA (eDNA) contained in water samples from the Ave river to evaluate eDNA metagenomics applicability in retrieving biological diversity information at multiple taxonomic levels.
+In this manuscript, Illumina shot gun sequencing data was produced for environmental DNA (eDNA) water samples from the Ave River to evaluate eDNA metagenomics applicability in retrieving biological diversity information.
 In this scope, we evaluated first the ability of this method in describing the whole biological community and then the fish community.
 For the latter a comparison was made with eDNA metabarcoding using the 12S primers from Miya et al (2015).
-Moreover we performed several tests comparing inter- and intraspecific identity distribution of several publicaly available shotguns sequencing datasets with the reference genomes of Cyprinus carpio, Anguilla anguilla and Anguilla rostrata.
-Therefore, this repository is devided in three parts:
+Moreover, we performed several tests comparing inter- and intraspecific identity distribution of several publicly available shotguns sequencing datasets with the reference genomes of Cyprinus carpio, Anguilla anguilla and Anguilla rostrata.
+Therefore, this repository is divided in three parts:

 - [eDNA metagenomics shot gun sequencing data analysis](#edna-metagenomics-shotgun-sequencing-data-analysis)
 - [Metabarcoding analysis](#metabarcoding-analysis)